SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 The Server acts as dispatcher to all of the compute nodes.
 When the client gives the server a job, it breaks it into 4 steps.

-    1. Break up the file into chunks and turning those chunks into tasks.
+    1. Processes the file into chunks and turning those chunks into tasks that keep track of the offsets.
+    (The actual file is not modifed or broken up)
     2. Distribute those sort tasks among all compute servers and then watch the queue for any tasks that need to be redistributed because they went down.
 And when enough annoucements have been called it moves on to the next step.